Krzysztof Kamil Baczyński: Biography

-On 6 July 1942 he married Barbara Drapczyńska, a university colleague.
+On 3rd June 1942, he married Barbara Drapczyńska, a university colleague.
 The marriage resulted in a set of erotica written by Baczyński, reputedly one of the most notable in the Polish language.
+In 1942, he gave his wife a hand-made volume of poetry In Purest Sorrow as a wedding gift.
 Shortly before the Warsaw Uprising Baczyński gave a copy of all his poems to one of his friends, to hide in Żoliborz.
 Because of that, they survived the war.

 As a member of Scouting Assault Groups (Harcerskie Grupy Szturmowe), Baczyński took part in many sabotage actions throughout the occupation.
 One of them was derailment of a German military train in August 1944, which resulted in a 26-hour delay of traffic on the strategic connection Warsaw-Białystok.

 After the Warsaw Uprising broke out, he joined the "Parasol" battalion.
 He was killed in action by a German sniper at approximately 4pm on 4 August 1944 in the Blanka Palace in the Warsaw Old Town.
 He is buried in the Powązki Military Cemetery, together with his pregnant wife, who was killed on 1 September 1944.
 He was posthumously awarded the Armia Krajowa Cross and in 1947 the Medal for Warsaw 1939-1945 (pl).

 In his poems and short novels, Baczyński demonstrated both romantic traditions and catastrophism.
 His poems depict the brutality of war, and suggest that love is the only force that can effectively defend a human being against it.
 His talent was highly appreciated by his contemporaries, Stanisław Pigon, upon hearing news of Baczynski joining the Szare Szeregi, said to Kazimierz Wyka: We belong to a nation, whose fate is to shoot at the enemy with diamonds.